-QCM (A), para.
-2.55.
+QCM (B), para.
+2.56.
 In truth, Joint Appellants have not taken issue with either of these statements.

-35 Qatar also pointed out that:
+36 Qatar also pointed out that:

-36 Joint Appellants' record of support for terrorism and extremism includes: involvement of their nationals and jurisdictions in the 11 September 2001 attacks against the United States of America (Ibid., para.
-2.28); involvement in terrorist financing for South-Asia-based terrorist organisations (Ibid., para.
-2.34); Saudi Arabia's failing record on counter-terrorism financing according to the Financial Action Task Force and the EU (Ibid., paras.
-2.35-2.36); Joint Appellants' status as top sources of foreign terrorist fighters (Ibid., para.
-2.49); and Saudi Arabia and the UAE's record of supplying arms to ISIS and Al-Qaida (Ibid., para 2.49).
+37 Joint Appellants' record of support for terrorism and extremism includes: involvement of their nationals and jurisdictions in the 11 September 2001 attacks against the United States of America (Ibid., para.
+2.29); involvement in terrorist financing for South-Asia-based terrorist organisations (Ibid., para.
+2.35); Saudi Arabia's failing record on counter-terrorism financing according to the Financial Action Task Force and the EU (Ibid., paras.
+2.36-2.37); Joint Appellants' status as top sources of foreign terrorist fighters (Ibid., para.
+2.50); and Saudi Arabia and the UAE's record of supplying arms to ISIS and Al-Qaida (Ibid., para 2.50).

-37 BESUR, paras.
+38 BEUR, paras.
 1.12, 2.2.

-and their refusal to acknowledge them, to further demonstrate the pretextual nature of their "accusations in a mirror" and their "real issue" in dispute defence.
+are relevant to this case, and they should be ignored by the Court.
+However, since the false allegations against Qatar are the centrepiece of their contrived jurisdictional objection, Qatar has raised Joint Appellants' records on these issues, and their refusal to acknowledge them, to further demonstrate the pretextual nature of their "accusations in a mirror" and their "real issue" in dispute defence.

-2.18 Rather than deny any of the above, Joint Appellants use their Reply to reiterate many of the same false accusations stated in their Memorial, accusations that Qatar continues to deny categorically.
-Those accusations remain as baseless-and irrelevant-today as they were then, and generally do not merit further response beyond that set forth in Qatar's Counter-Memorial.39 A few matters, however, are noteworthy.

-2.19 Joint Appellants waste a great deal of energy unnecessarily discussing and interpreting the provisions of the Riyadh Agreements and the circumstances in which they were concluded.40 This is part of their effort to maintain their baseless "real issue in dispute" argument.
-To that end, they even reiterate the view that Qatar effectively repudiated the Riyadh Agreements,41 seemingly undeterred by Qatar's unambiguous statement that it "continues to consider [them] binding".42
+- 2.18 Rather than deny any of the above, Joint Appellants use their Reply to reiterate many of the same false accusations stated in their Memorial, accusations that Qatar continues to deny categorically.
+Those accusations remain as baseless-and irrelevant-today as they were then, and generally do not merit further response beyond that set forth in Qatar's Counter-Memorial.40 A few matters, however, are noteworthy. - 2.19 Joint Appellants waste a great deal of energy unnecessarily discussing and interpreting the provisions of the Riyadh Agreements and the circumstances in which they were concluded.41 This is part of their effort to maintain their baseless "real issue in dispute" argument.
+To that end, they even reiterate the view that Qatar

-38 "Accusations in a mirror" is "a rhetorical practice in which one falsely accuses one's enemies of conducting, plotting, or desiring to commit precisely the same transgressions that one [commits or] plans to commit against them".
+39 "Accusations in a mirror" is "a rhetorical practice in which one falsely accuses one's enemies of conducting, plotting, or desiring to commit precisely the same transgressions that one [commits or] plans to commit against them".
 Kenneth L. Marcus, "Accusations in a Mirror", Loyola University Chicago Law Journal, Vol. 43 (2012), p.
-359 (QR (A) Vol. II, Annex 15).
+359 (QR (B) Vol. II, Annex 15).